 Let’s look at the benefits of silicone as a flat roof coating.
 What does it do that no other material can?
 First, it withstands ponding water – indefinitely.
-Because silicone coatings are not water based like acrylic, they absorb no moisture.
-While some acrylic coatings can be reinforced with fabric to withstand a little ponding water, they are no match for silicone’s natural resistance to moisture.
+Because silicone coatings are not water based, they absorb no moisture.

 Another benefit to silicone is that it doesn’t chalk off as other flat roof coatings do.
 Silicone is “Non-sacrificial”, and as such it doesn’t slowly shed as time goes by.
 It will stay fully intact for the life of the roof.
 Thirdly, silicone doesn’t need to be reinforced with roof fabric, saving you time and money on installation.
 The last major benefit to silicone is that you need less of it than most other flat roof coatings.
-As little as 2 gallons can be used for 100 square feet, less than half that would be needed for acrylic.
+As little as 2 gallons can be used for 100 square feet.

 Get your Silicone Roof Coating sample today!